Unifying Self-Supervised Clustering and Energy-Based Models: Proof of Lemma 9

-Now, we state the properties of the loss landscape of GEDI with the following theorem (we leave the proof to Section G in the Supplementary Material): \begin{theorem} Given definitions 1-3, the following statements tells for a particular loss, which modes are admitted as optimal solutions: \begin{itemize} \item[a.] $\mathcal{L}_{GEN}(\Theta)$ admits failure modes 2 and 3. \item[b.] $\mathcal{L}_{INV}(\Theta)$ admits failure modes 1 and 2. \item[c.] $\mathcal{L}_{PRIOR}(\Theta)$ admits failure modes 1 and 3. \end{itemize} \end{theorem} Importantly, Theorem~\ref{thm:admissible} tells us that $\mathcal{L}_{GEN}(\Theta)$ can be used to penalize representational collapse, $\mathcal{L}_{INV}(\Theta)$ can be used to break the problem of permutation invariance for the cluster assignments, while $\mathcal{L}_{PRIOR}(\Theta)$ can be used to penalize cluster collapse.
+Now, we state the properties of the loss landscape of GEDI with the following theorem (we leave the proof to Appendix~\ref{sec:admissible}): \begin{theorem} Given definitions 12-14, the following statements tells for a particular loss, which failure modes are admissible solutions: \begin{itemize} \item[a.] $\mathcal{L}_{GEN}(\Theta)$ admits failure modes 2 and 3. \item[b.] $\mathcal{L}_{INV}(\Theta)$ admits failure modes 1 and 2. \item[c.] $\mathcal{L}_{PRIOR}(\Theta)$ admits failure modes 1 and 3. \end{itemize} \end{theorem} Importantly, Theorem~\ref{thm:admissible} tells us that $\mathcal{L}_{GEN}(\Theta)$ can be used to penalize representational collapse, $\mathcal{L}_{INV}(\Theta)$ can be used to ensure that cluster assignments are consistent with data augmentation, while $\mathcal{L}_{PRIOR}(\Theta)$ can be used to penalize cluster collapse.
 Consequently, by maximizing the objective in Eq.~(\ref{eq:gedi_obj}), we are guaranteed to learn solutions which are non-trivial.
 A table summarizing all these properties is given below.